 Speaking at the Charitable Irish Society annual dinner on March 17, Curley promise he would build a memorial to Barry in 60 days, stating that Barry had been ignored for too long.
 The project got underway immediately, and the bronze memorial was actually unveiled seven months later, on October 16, 1949 on Boston Common.

 The Barry memorial has had some interesting downturns.
-On April 5, 1975, some local college students stole the bronze plaque as a prank, and a stone version of the plaque was put in its place.
-Contrition set in a few years later and the students anonymously returned the plaque to the Massachusetts Ancient Order of Hibernians, who returned it to the city.
+On April 5, 1975, someone - possibly local college students - stole the bronze plaque as a prank, and a stone version of the plaque was put in its place.
+Contrition set in a few years later and the thieves anonymously returned the plaque to the Massachusetts Ancient Order of Hibernians, who returned it to the city.
 The original bronze memorial was put in storage at the L Street Bathhouse in South Boston, then on Saturday, September 12, 1981, it was transferred from the Boston Arts Commission to the National Parks Service for permanent display at the Charlestown Navy Yard, where it remains today.

 Visitors can see the Commodore John Barry Memorial on Boston Common, located along Tremont Street between Lafayette Mall and the Visitor Information Center.
 The plaque is part of Boston's Irish Heritage Trail, a sequence of public landmarks that tell the illustrious story of the Irish in Boston from the 1700s to the present time.